-If you’re worried about your cat having tear stains, then this article is for you.
-We’re going to talk about the common causes for tear stains in cats and offer actionable solutions too.
+If you're worried about your cat having tear stains, then this article is for you.
+We're going to talk about the common causes of tear stains in cats and offer actionable solutions too.

 What causes tear stains in cats?

 The proper name for excessive tearing is epiphora.
 When a cat’s tear drainage system isn’t working, excess tears overflow onto his fur.

 Some cats are born with a defect; some acquire one during a fight with another cat.
 Allergies or chronic eye infections can also do damage.
 Even the shape of a cat’s face comes into play - Persians, Himalayans, and other breeds with flat faces have more stain issues than cats with elongated facial features.

 So, what to do if you notice tear stains in a cat?

 1. Sudden onset?
 Talk to your vet first

 Any changes in a cat's behavior or any change in feline appearance could indicate a problem.
 If your cat has recently developed tear stains then the first person you need to talk to is your veterinarian.

 If Kitty’s eyes are red or if there is a yellow-green discharge, that’s an infection.
 An ingrown eyelash or hair can also be a problem.